Whenever you undertake a major project, there’s the risk of misunderstandings, miscommunications, and other misdemeanors throwing you off course.

 How to make a RACI chart

-It’s a relatively straightforward process to create a RACI chart, and you can do so with the following five steps:
+Creating your own RACI chart is a straightforward process too, and you can do so with the following five steps:

 1. Identify all project roles